-The Developer must protect existing trees on the site, in accordance with BS 5837:1991 "Trees in relation to construction".
-Site procedures and practice must avoid problems such as soil compaction, changes in soil levels, changes in the water table, root disturbance by excavation, spillage of chemicals, fire damage, physical damage and the storage of materials in close proximity to trees.
-All of which are not to be permitted and could lead to die back, death and potential failure of existing trees with corresponding Health and Safety and legal liability arising.
+- a detailed survey plan indicating the position of all trees and proposed developments, the canopy spreads of existing trees, and existing and proposed levels.
+The trees to be retained or removed are to be clearly identified on submitted plans; - a scheme of tree protection.
+A protective fence of an approved specification must protect as a minimum the Root Protection Area of each tree which is to be identified as the construction exclusion zone.
+Agreement to work within this area will only be with agreement of the Engineer; site procedures and practice must avoid problems such as soil compaction, changes in soil levels, changes in the water table, root disturbance by excavation, spillage of chemicals, fire damage, physical damage and the storage of materials in close proximity to trees, all of which are not to be permitted and could lead to die back, death and potential failure of existing trees with consequent Health and Safety issues and legal liability.;